Vixen!: Plot

 At a Canadian wilderness resort, sultry and sexually assertive Vixen Palmer lives happily married with her husband Tom, a bush pilot and owner of a tourist lodge.
-The hypersexual Vixen nevertheless seduces anyone within reach including a Mountie, a couple her husband brings home as clients - the husband first, his wife later, and eventually her own brother, Judd.
-The only person she will not have sex with is Judd's friend Niles, an African American Vietnam war deserter, who Vixen verbally abuses with racist insults.
+The hypersexual Vixen nevertheless seduces anyone within reach including a mountie, a couple her husband brings home as clients – the husband first, his wife later, and eventually her own brother, Judd.
+The only person she will not have sex with is Judd's friend Niles, an African American Vietnam War deserter, whom Vixen verbally abuses with racist insults.

-A wealthy Irish tourist (who is really a Marxist Irish Republican Army sympathizer) entices the couple to fly him and - against Vixen's protestations - Niles to the United States.
+A wealthy Irish tourist (who is really a Marxist Irish Republican Army sympathizer) entices the couple to fly him and – against Vixen's protestations – Niles to the United States.
 In the air, he attempts to hijack the small Cessna 177 Cardinal to Cuba, taking Vixen and her pilot husband as hostages.
-Niles is reluctant to take sides, but after some altercations, Tom and Niles overwhelm the perpetrator.
+Niles is reluctant to take sides, but, after some altercations, Tom and Niles overwhelm the perpetrator.
 In return for his support, Tom helps Niles escape the US customs; as they are parting, Niles and Vixen conciliate.

 At the end of the film, her husband takes on another couple and Vixen smiles in a sinister and disturbing way, apparently planning to seduce them.
-The final slide reads "The End?".
+The final slide reads "The End?"